isomerpages/nlb-biblioasia/_oct-2007/Indian Migration into Malaya and Singapore During the British Period.md

 The Malacca Chetties were Hindu traders who had settled in Malacca; their name arose because they were primarily involved in commercial activities.

 The Muslim traders in Malacca inter-married with the local women and became known as Jawi Pekan, thereby creating unique cultural traditions.
-The eminent Malay writer, Munshi Abdullah, was of mixed Arab, Tamil and Malay parentage and was profi cient in Arabic, Tamil and Malay (Arasaratnam, 1979, p.
+The eminent Malay writer, Munshi Abdullah, was of mixed Arab, Tamil and Malay parentage and was proficient in Arabic, Tamil and Malay (Arasaratnam, 1979, p.
 7)

 #### **Indian Migration During British Period**